paigekellydev/my-personal-website-project/README.md

     Contact me - phone icon, email icon, LinkedIn icon
         - indigo
     To the top / From the top / Home arrow / my name is to header anchor

-Quote box - indigo (not sure placement - decided not to have quote box)
-    “When we invest in women and girls, we are investing in the people who invest in everyone else." - Melinda Gates Header image - font animation - "allow me to introduce myself, my name is - PAIGE KELLY (add if possible)

 Colors:
     Main-